-Cracow Jewish Restaurants: Klezmer-Hois, the place where time stopped century ago, Klezmer music takes you to other dimensions and Jewish dishes bring new culinary experience…
+Cracow Jewish Restaurant: Klezmer-Hois, the place where time stopped century ago, Klezmer music takes you to other dimensions and Jewish dishes bring new culinary experience…

 The restaurant Klezmer-Hois (Klezmer House) is located in the heart of the former Jewish district – Kazimierz.